12 Dos & Don'ts You Need To Know To Reuse Content For Marketing

 #6.
 Don't Forget To Engage

 Just like with your new content, whenever you share something out to another platform, make sure to check back and engage!
-The whole point of putting it up there is to connect with new audiences, so don’t forget about them.
-Start conversations and build relationships so that you can hopefully nurture them into becoming customers.
+The whole point of putting it up there is to connect with new audiences, so don't forget about them.
+Start conversations and build relationships so that you can hopefully nurture them into becoming customers or clients.

 By following the above guidelines, you're much more likely to have success with your repurposing efforts.